learn-co-curriculum/say-hello-ruby/README.md

 2. Define the method in `say_hello.rb`
   * Run `learn test` again.
 Are you getting a different error?
 If you haven't seen this error, guess what it's trying to tell you then Google it with the word "ruby".
 3. Get all the tests to pass!
-4. Once all of the tests are passing, use `learn submit` to submit your lab.